Darkside of Discipline

 A small white dog peers over a doorstep and appears nervouse or tentative

-Some of us just love to get going.
-We are off!
+Some of us love to get going.
+We’re off!
 It’s almost like we aren’t worried by what lays ahead.
 That is the excitement, the fun.
 We know in our hearts that we are equipped with the ability to stop when needed, look up, and adjust.
 Our colleagues with the CliftonStrength Deliberative might frustrate us.
 In fact, they can be our greatest partners—and us theirs.
 For this to happen, some awareness, communication, and adjustment to how we collaborate are needed.

 Understanding Deliberative